ICanBoogie/Accessor/README.md

 ## Providing a default value until a property is set

-Because getters are invoked when their corresponding property is inaccessible, and because an unset property is inaccessible, it is possible to define getters to provide default values until a value is actually set.
+Because getters are invoked when their corresponding property is inaccessible, and because an unset property is of course inaccessible, it is possible to define getters providing default values until a value is actually set.

-The following example demonstrates how a default value can be provided when the value of a property is missing.
-When the value of the `slug` property is empty the property is unset, making it inaccessible.
-Thus, until the property is actually set, the getter will be invoked and will return a default value created from the `title` property.
+The following example demonstrates how a default value can be provided while a property is inaccessible (unset an that case).
+During construct, if the `slug` property is empty it is unset, making it inaccessible.
+Thus, until the property is actually set, when the `slug` property is read its getter is invoked and returns a default value created from the `title` property.

 ```php
 <?php